Make your own eggnog

 By trying classic recipes I’ve long known about from Dickens and Shakespeare, but never tasted, I’ve been exploring the spirit of Christmases past.
 I’ve so far been wary of drinks containing eggs and dairy produce, but I decided it was time to give them a try.

-Eggnog – a descendant of medieval posset, a mixture of ale, eggs and hot milk – takes its name from the practice of adding beaten egg to a noggin (a wooden mug) of beer.
+Eggnog – a descendant of the medieval posset, a mixture of ale, eggs and hot milk – takes its name from the practice of adding beaten egg to a noggin (a wooden mug) of beer.
 Since the 17th century, rum and brandy have become the mixers of choice rather than beer.

 A quick-and-easy, cold eggnog can be made by mixing all the ingredients (see recipe, below) in a shaker with some ice, but this misses the point, like cold cocoa.